akmintisar/akmintisar.github.io/_pages/cv.md

 Voluntary Activities
 ======
 * Photographic Society of RUET (PSR)
-    Former General Secretary
+*   Former General Secretary
-      Planned & executed a financial strategy with creative initiatives, which now help beginner photographers and creative minds and support humanitarian causes.
+*     Planned & executed a financial strategy with creative initiatives, which now help beginner photographers and innovative minds and support humanitarian causes.

+* Foodaholic
+*   Co-founder
+*     Engineered and implemented a streamlined order processing system, ensuring efficiency and accuracy in customer order management.
+Also, underscored adaptability in leveraging technology within resource-constrained environments, showcasing a problem-solving approach